5 Single Source of Truth Examples For Version Control

 Using Git — or distributed version control in general — makes it difficult to create a single source of truth.
 There are often many repositories.
 And entire repos are stored on a single local workstation.
 This makes it challenging to get a single source of truth.
 And it keeps teams from collaborating effectively.

 With Perforce Helix Core, you can use a monorepo for your single source of truth.
 Everyone works off the latest version of the files — and can access the information they need.
 Plus, you get the advantage of scale.
 A monorepo in Helix Core can grow as your assets grow.
 And you can keep it all together regardless of size.
+Get our single source of truth examples to get started.

 5 Single Source of Truth Examples in Helix Core